cboussalis/hod-manager/docs/initial-ideas.md

 I want to use tailwind css for the styling.
+Postgresql for the database.

 Also I would like: